kevinwortman/tuffix/vm-build-process.md

     - 2020 Edition: https://photos.app.goo.gl/ERwsA2urLqh1JYFX8
     - 2022 Edition: [It Takes A Titan 2022](https://photos.app.goo.gl/RMreewgpA7ZQSQv58)
     - **pick a new image for each release**
-  - Delete the image from the Downloads folder
-  - Delete the contents of `~/snap/firefox/common/.mozilla/firefox`
-    - (we delete the contents of `~/snap/firefox/common/.mozilla/firefox` so that students won't see this step in their browsing history)
   - Update all packages
   ```
   $ sudo apt update